Burton, Nettleton: Interior

-The Royal Arms over the chancel arch, which by law after the Restoration had to be displayed, is interesting as it is in the form used by the Georges until 1801.
+The Royal Arms over the chancel arch, which by law after the Restoration had to be displayed, is in the form used by the Georges until 1801.
 These were the last of the Royal Arms to display the Arms of France in the second quarter.

-The pulpit is of stone, with 15th-century stone carving.
-The stone steps up to it are 600 years old.
+The pulpit is of stone, with 15th-century stone carving; the stone steps up to it are 600 years old.
 The altar is crowned with a late 19th-century reredos, which is a Doulton terracotta panel of the Last Supper by George Tinworth.
 The altar rails are 17th-century with vertically symmetrical balusters.
 There is a heraldic wall monument beside the altar with marks of lightning on it, to Samuel Arnold, a 19th-century rector for 40 years.
 Some restoration work was carried out in 1900 and again in the 1970s when a fire destroyed much of the work just finished.
 Repairs were again completed a year later.

 In 2009, the pews and pew platform were removed in the west end of the church, and a new stone floor laid over the earth floor underneath.
 This revealed that one of the beams supporting the pew platform was very old, hand carved and part painted – possibly part of the rood screen that many churches had before the Protestant Reformation.

-The church possesses several pieces of silver, including a flagon, chalice, paten and paten cover, most of which dates from the 17th and 18th century.

-There is a First World War memorial commemorating:
+The church possesses several pieces of silver, including a flagon, chalice, paten and paten cover, most of which date from the 17th and 18th century.
+Memorials include a brass commemorating the eight men of the parish who died while serving in the First World War.